 NOTE: Some vehicles are using an electric thermostat, and you should always check the DTC trouble code memory.
-Check this article if you want to know how to do it, Troubleshooting.

 There is another, much safer way to check this.
 It is to use a laser temperature tool.
 Just shoot with the laser on the hose from a safe distance, and it will display the temperature for you.
 If you want to buy this tool, I could recommend one of those:

 There could always be another problem like stop or air in the system or no flow from the water pump.
 But a faulty thermostat is a really common problem and to test it out to be 100% sure, you either have to remove your thermostat and try it out or replace it.

 Check your Radiator fan:

 Next step, if your thermostat is working and the hose gets warm is to check if your radiator fan is working properly.
 You should check if the radiator fan is spinning when the thermostat is fully opened and the car is warm.
 If the radiator fan is not working, I recommend you to check out this video.

 When you have tested or replaced your thermostat and the car is still overheating, it’s time to go to the next step.